GoodMoodMan/space_invaders/README.md

 # space_invaders
-A minimalistic implementation of Space Invaders in DOS using registers and interrupt handling
+A minimalistic implementation of Space Invaders in DOS using registers, PIT Control and interrupt handling

 Compiled using Turbo-C